chulista/hacksub0.obra-clara/README.md

 - [Bonus Material](Bonus_Material.md)

 ## **Project Overview**
-ObraClara is a digital platform designed to modernize the management of Service Orders (OS) and Request Notes (NP) in public construction projects.
+ObraClara is a digital platform designed to modernize the management of Service Orders (OS) and Request Notes (NP) in public infrastructure projects.

 Today, these processes rely on WhatsApp messages, scattered PDFs, and physical logbooks, leading to loss of traceability, legal risks, delays, and low operational transparency.